ssbc/handbook.scuttlebutt.nz/README.md

 ## Other Projects

-Scuttlebutt is not the only project working in a decentralised space.
+Scuttlebutt is not the only project working in a decentralized space.
 Here are a few other projects also working on solutions:

 - [Matrix](http://matrix.org/)
 - [Bitcoin](https://bitcoin.org/)